SSLMate/certspotter/README.md

-   file (one per line), and/or place one or more executable scripts in the `$HOME/.certspotter/hooks.d` directory.  certspotter will email the listed addresses (requires your system to have a working sendmail command) and execute the provided scripts when it detects a domain on your watch list.
+   file (one per line), and/or place one or more executable scripts in the `$HOME/.certspotter/hooks.d` directory.  certspotter will email the listed addresses (requires your system to have a working sendmail command) and execute the provided scripts when it detects a certificate for a domain on your watch list.

 4. Configure your system to run `certspotter` as a daemon.
 You may want to specify the `-start_at_end` command line option to tell certspotter to start monitoring